Sasitharani/sgmnewinvoice/README.md

    Date,CompanyName,  Gst, DoorNo, Street1, Street2, Town, City, State, Pincode,
    ---->these details needs to be shown in address modal
    ---->there is also amountInWords in Database which needs to be inserted
+   ---->When empty data is entered it throws error handle it